macabu/avrokado/README.md

 ## Tests
 1. Install `Docker`;
 2. Install `docker-compose`;
-3. Start up the images with `docker-compose up -d`;
-    - make sure zookeeper, kafka and schema-registry are all running;
+3. Start up the images with `docker-compose up -d` and make sure zookeeper, kafka and schema-registry are all running;
-4. Run `npm test` or `yarn test`.
+4. Run `npm run test` or `yarn test`.

 ---